michaelandrefraniatte/michaelandrefraniatte/README.md

 • Consent: No permissions are given without the consents of author by contacting him for using his works.

+• Availability: Even published publicly, a commercial licence purchase is required to use any work of author.

-• Infringements: Who not agree owes the copyrights subsequent penalities for each work of author.
+• Infringements: Who not agree owes to author the copyrights subsequent penalities for each work of author.

 • Website: [michaelandrefraniatte.github.io](https://michaelandrefraniatte.github.io/).